mcharleb/isar/doc/user_manual.md

    - Linux kernel.
    - U-Boot or other boot loader.
    - Machine-specific firmware.
+ - `KERNEL_IMAGE` - The name of kernel binary that it installed to `/boot` folder in target filesystem.
+This variable is used by Isar to extract the kernel binary and put it into the deploy folder.
+This makes sense for embedded devices, where kernel and root filesystem are written to different flash partitions.
+This variable is optional.
+ - `INITRD_IMAGE` - The name of `ramdisk` binary.
+The meaning of this variable is similar to `KERNEL_IMAGE`.
+This variable is optional.
  - `MACHINE_SERIAL` - The name of serial device that will be used for console output.
  - `IMAGE_TYPE` - The type of images to be generated for this machine.